-Martin has spent the majority of his career associated with the seafood sector, since June 2002 he has been Managing Director of what is now Acoura Marine Ltd, and in December 2016 the company has become part of the Lloyds Register Group.
+Martin has spent the majority of his career associated with the seafood sector, since June 2002 he was Managing Director of Acoura Marine Ltd, and since December 2016 following the acquisition of Acoura by Lloyds Register he is now Head of Aquaculture and Fisheries within the Customised Assurance division of the Lloyds Register Group.

-Acoura, based in Edinburgh, is a specialist provider of certification and risk management services exclusively to the food sector, with Acoura Marine having providing its services to the Scottish salmon, trout and bivalve farming sector and associated supply chain for over 25 years.
-It also aquaculture and commercial fisheries clients across 40 countries worldwide.
+Acoura, now trading as Lloyds Register, is based in Edinburgh and is a specialist global provider of certification and risk management services exclusively to the food sector, it has been providing its services to the Scottish salmon, trout and bivalve farming sector and associated supply chain for over 25 years.
+It also services aquaculture and commercial fisheries clients across over 40 countries worldwide.

-Martin joined Acoura Marine from a five year period working for FAO EASTFISH, a Food and Agriculture Organisation of the United Nations project providing a seafood marketing and investment service for Central and Eastern Europe based in Copenhagen.
+Martin joined Acoura from a five year period working as an expert for FAO EASTFISH, a Food and Agriculture Organisation of the United Nations project providing a seafood marketing and investment service for Central and Eastern Europe based in Copenhagen.
 (This project is now known as the Eurofish Organisation).

 A graduate in Marine Biology from University College, Swansea in the UK, he was also a former Editor of World Fishing magazine between 1992-1997 and founding editor between 1997-2002 of Eurofish Magazine.